rahat1752/Custom-RAG-WebSearch-Agent/README.md

 # Web-Based Retrieval-Augmented Generation (RAG) Agent

 This project is a web-driven RAG pipeline that combines Google Custom Search, BeautifulSoup-based web scraping, and a lightweight QA model (e.g., fine-tuned RoBERTa or similar) to extract structured information from unstructured web content.
-Originally designed to extract homicide statistics and inflation-related figures, the system is generalizable to any domain-specific information extraction task from publicly available articles.
+Originally designed to extract financial information (News and public reaction on inflation, stock price etc.), the system is generalizable to any domain-specific information extraction task from publicly available articles.

 ---